khasariya-abhinav/DAB-EPS-Control/README.md

 └─────────────────────┘
 ```

-The analytical formulation follows the DAB phase-shift modelling and design framework presented by Rodríguez *et al.* and is adapted here into a reusable MATLAB workflow.
+The analytical formulation follows the DAB phase-shift modelling and design framework presented by Biao Zhao *et al.* and is adapted here into a reusable MATLAB workflow.
 See **References** below.

 ---